-Box 3 reports the total amount of your wages subject to Social Security tax.
+Box 3 reports the total amount of your wages subject to Social Security Administration tax.
 The Social Security tax is assessed on wages up to $128,400 as of 2018.
-If Box 3 shows an amount over the wage base, ask your employer correct your W-2.
+If Box 3 shows an amount over the wage base, check with your employer.

 Tips reported to your employer are not included in the Box 3 amount.
 They're reported in Box 7.